High Priests of America

 To think that behind this pretty face hid such a venomous snake, someone who would resort to poison and when that did not work out, to petty murder.
 If this was the rising star he had been waiting for, then Blaze was no longer sure if he should have followed this pathway of fate.
 But it was too late to back away from it.
 Now another problem remained.
 The future he once divined spoke of making a friend and a foe.
 Which one would Ixtli be?
 Or if both of them, then in which order?
 Blaze was unsure what to do about him.
 He figured he would wait to see what Ixtli did about him instead.

-“No, Ixtli.
+When Blaze finally spoke, his words were calm and by all means intended to provoke the pretty viper.
+“No need, Ixtli.
 I think I got exactly what I came here for.”

 Understanding flashed in Ixtli’s eyes even though his expression of friendly subservience did not falter.
 He bowed again, as the supervising high priest turned and left.